-There are some people who don’t mind spending more, even upwards of $1000 to buy a machine that borders on providing the quality of a commercial grade machine.
-If this describes you, then you’ll want to look a little closer at the Sole E35 Elliptical.
+If you are looking to buy an elliptical machine that borders on providing the quality of a commercial-grade machine, then you’ll want to look a little closer at the Sole E35 Elliptical.

 - 29-pound flywheel